pavang19/VSD_Digital_VLSI_SoC_Design_Workshop/README.md

 window to check if its proper or not
 ![image](https://github.com/pavang19/VSD_Digital_VLSI_SoC_Design_Workshop/assets/55171083/366b364a-fefb-4977-b869-de95af3d6fc6)
 ![image](https://github.com/pavang19/VSD_Digital_VLSI_SoC_Design_Workshop/assets/55171083/408e7305-9f23-4453-8d18-699081e5c2d1)

+### Lab steps to extract spice netlist from std cell layout

 For characterizing this inverter in Ngspice we need the SPICE file , to ectract SPICE from the layout use these commands
 ```